holoviz/panel/doc/tutorials/basic/indicators_activity.md

 pn.widgets.Button(name="Send", on_click=send_notification).servable()
 ```

 Try clicking the `Button`.
-You should see a notification *pop up* in the lower left corner of the app.
+You should see a notification pop up in the lower left corner of the app.

 :::{note}
-The code refers to
+The code refers to:

 - `pn.extension(notifications=True)`: We need to set `notifications=True` to support notifications in Panel.
-- `pn.state.notifications.info("This is a notification", duration=3000)`: We send an `info` notification.
-The notification is shown for `3000` milli seconds.
+- `pn.state.notifications.info(..., duration=3000)`: We send an `info` notification.
+The notification is shown for `3000` milliseconds.
 :::

 Try changing `pn.state.notifications.info` to `pn.state.notifications.warning`.
 Then click the `Button`.
 What happens?